mcekiera/IntervalCreator/README.md

 <i>My third project and first one with javadoc comments, junit tests and attempt to use MVC design.
 Nothing fancy or complicated.
-Code is still ugly, but I think is better than in Calculator and SimpleNote, with clear devision of tasks, quite cleare (I hope) class and methods naming, etc.</i>
+Code is still ugly, but I think is better than in Calculator and SimpleNote, with clear devision of tasks, quite clear (I hope so) class and methods naming, etc.</i>